 • Gile Dam Canoe Portage

 • Sucker Hole Landing

-The initial activities on the TLP plan and schedule include filing the PAD and NOI, as well as the request to use the TLP.
-Comments regarding the proposed use of the TLP must be filed with FERC no later than December 17, 2020.
-Once FERC approves utilizing the TLP for relicensing, stage one of the formal three-stage consultation process begins.
-In accordance with this schedule, within 30 days of receiving TLP approval from FERC, NSPW will issue the Notice for a Joint Meeting with resource agencies and Indian tribes.
-The Joint Meeting will be held no later than March 17, 2021.
-Comments on the PAD would then be due within 60 days of the meeting.
+The initial activities on the TLP plan and schedule included filing the PAD and NOI, as well as the request to use the TLP.
+Comments regarding the proposed use of the TLP were required to be filed with FERC no later than December 17, 2020.
+Several stakeholders opposed use of the TLP.

 It is anticipated the following will occur between August 18, 2023 and August 18, 2025: